Nexmo/stitch-android-quickstart/docs/1-simple-conversation.md

 </manifest>
 ```

+### 2.3 Creating the login layout

 We're going to create a simple layout for the first activity in our app.
-There will be buttons for the user to log in and begin a new conversation.
+There will be buttons for the user to log in and start chatting.

 ```xml
 <!--activity_login.xml-->